COVID-19: Guidance relating to the Planning Process

-4. Public Comments on Applications - we are unable to accept comments in hard copy.
-We advise that any comments on Applications are submitted through the Council's website or via email (details can be found View and Comment on Planning Applications) because we cannot guarantee that hard copy comments will be received in time.
-Officers are unable to redact documents currently so, in accordance with Council procedures, we are unable to publish any comments with personal information, for example addresses or signatures.
-As we are statutorily required to publish all comments in respect of an application this has led us to the conclusion that we are unable to accept hard copy comments.
+4. Public Comments on Applications - we are now able to accept comments in hard copy although they will take longer to process.
+We therefore strongly recommend that any comments on Applications are still submitted through the Council's website or via email (details can be found View and Comment on Planning Applications) because we cannot guarantee that hard copy comments will be received in time to be considered as part of the application.

 5. Prior Approvals - we will follow the guidance in the Chief Planners letter which states: 'We recognise that there may be circumstances where a local planning authority is unable to consider a permitted development prior approval application within the deemed consent period.
 It remains important to prioritise these so that important economic activity can continue.
 In these exceptional circumstances the authority can, if necessary, seek to agree an extended approval date with the applicant.
 Where agreement cannot be reached an authority may need to consider whether prior approval is refused if the application cannot be considered with the requisite attention'.